microsoft/Accera/docs/Reference/accera.md

 ## `class accera.Parameter`

-A placeholder can be used instead of concrete values when constructing or calling the methods of a `Nest`, `Schedule`, or `Plan`.
+A placeholder that can be used instead of concrete values when constructing or calling the methods of a `Nest`, `Schedule`, or `Plan`.

 ---